Three-body molecular states composed of $D^{(*)}$ and two nucleons

 This clear spin hierarchy and the emergence of multiple branches provide a direct manifestation of the spin-dependent forces.

-The bound-state nature of these configurations is further corroborated by the pole-trajectory analyses in the complex energy plane.
+The bound-state nature of these configurations is further corroborated by the pole-distribution analyses in the complex energy plane.
 All identified poles associated with the $DNN$ and $D^{*}NN$ systems evolve along the real-energy axis and do not acquire sizable imaginary parts, excluding a resonant interpretation.
 In particular, the two-branch structure observed in the $D^{*}NN$ $J^P=1^-$ channel is reflected the appearance of two distinct bound-state poles, providing a consistent and unambiguous analytic interpretation of the spectrum.

 In summary, our results demonstrate that the interplay of realistic $NN$ correlations, the $D^{(*)}N$ interactions, and heavy-quark spin symmetry can give rise to deeply bound and spatially compact heavy-flavor three-body states.
 These findings extend the concept of meson-nuclear bound systems into the charm sector.
 Future improvements, such as the inclusion of explicit three-body forces or a systematic effective field theory treatment, will be essential for reducing theoretical uncertainties.
 On the experimental side, the predicted binding energies, spin hierarchy, and spatial characteristics provide concrete targets for future searches for heavy-meson-nuclear bound states at facilities such as LHC, J-PARC, and GSI-FAIR.